Welcome to John Masefield Careers

 At John Masefield, we are committed to providing our students with a comprehensive programme of careers information, education, advice and guidance.

-Careers and work-related education is an important part of the wider curriculum that we offer within the school to our students.
+Careers and work-related education is an important part of the curriculum that we offer within the school to our students.
+Th curriculum section of our website links to the Careers Curriculum Overview and the Careers Termly Curriculum Plans for each year group.
 Our Provider Access Policy is available on our policies page: https://www.jmhs.hereford.sch.uk/about-us/policies/

-For more detailed information, please contact Andrew Elliott (Careers Leader) by email at firstname.lastname@example.org or by telephone on 01531 631012.
+For more detailed information, please contact Andrew Elliott (Careers Lead) by email at firstname.lastname@example.org or by telephone on 01531 631012.

 We strive to follow the Gatsby Benchmarks:

 - Learning from career and labour market information

 - Linking curriculum learning to careers

 - Encounters with employers and employees